wsatchmo/Bamazon_SQL/README.md

     // Your port; if not 3306
     port: 3306,

-    // Your username
+    // Your username here
     user: "root",

-    // Your password
+    // Your password here
     password: "",
     database: "bamazon_DB"
 });